DashankaNadeeshanDeSilva/Object-detection-for-custom-dataset-with-YOLOV5/README.md

 * The custom data can be created using an open source object annotating tool such as ImageLabel or Roboflow.
 * Notebook to train the model, validation and testing can be done using the notebook "Object detection model train and detection.ipynb".
 * During and after model training, performance evaluation metrics such as Mean Average Precision (mAP), Precision and Recall including graphs can be used to evaluate the model.

+## Evaluation Metrics

+Precision is the ability of the model to detect only the relevant objects.
+It measures how many of the bounding box predictions or positive identifications are correct.
+The recall is the ability of a model to find all ground truth bounding boxes.
+The Precision-Recall (PR) Curve is a plot of Precision on the vertical axis and Recall on the horizontal axis.
+The precision and recall are plotted as a function of the confidence threshold.
+This shows how precision and recall values change while detection confidence varies.
+Furthermore, it enables selecting a trade-off between precision and recall.
+Average precision (AP) is the area under the precision-recall curve for each class in the detection problem.
+The Mean Average Precision (mAP) is one of the most popular metrics used to evaluate object detection models.